nasa/fprime/Svc/Framer/docs/sdd.md

 of [`Svc::FramingProtocol`](../../FramingProtocol/docs/sdd.md).
 This implementation specifies exactly what is in each frame; typically it is a frame header, a data packet, and a hash value.
+You can use the standard F Prime downlink protocol implementation.
+This implementation works with the F Prime ground data system (GDS).

 ## 2. Assumptions

-1. For any deployment _D_ that uses an instance _I_ of `Framer`, the deframing protocol used with _I_ matches the downlink protocol of any ground system that receives frames from _I_.
+1. For any deployment _D_ that uses an instance _I_ of `Framer`, the framing protocol used with _I_ matches the downlink protocol of any ground system that receives frames from _I_.

 ## 3. Requirements